baralaz/pymongo_backup_AWS/README.md

 uploads the backup file to the specified S3 bucket, and appends the backup S3 key to the backup list file stored on S3.
 The script also provides a restore function that downloads the backup file from S3 and restores the database based on the documents in the file.
 Additionally, it includes a function to download the backup list file from S3 and display its contents.
-Uses an external json file, so you can have a different variable file for each enviroment.
+Uses an external json file, so you can have a different variable file for each environment.

 Libs:pymongo, boto3